MichaelBelousov/LanguagePlay/pure/README.md

 # thoughts on another language after reading some zig and reflections on rust

+## NOTE, THIS IS ALL SUBJECT TO CHANGE, SEE ITERATION2.md

 Basically I want to use a fully variant-based type system with compile-time values for constant folding built into the language similarly to comptime in zig, but using "widened" and "narrowed" types